 4 March 2014

-HR is usually associated with larger organisations, and many SMEs think they can get by perfectly well without an employment expert.
-But if you’re getting bogged down in personnel issues or are a growing company, you might need to consider hiring one.
+Human Resources (HR) is usually associated with larger organisations, and many SMEs think they can get by perfectly well without an employment expert.
+But if you’re getting bogged down in personnel issues or are a growing company, you might need to consider hiring a Human Resources management professional.

 What is HR?

 So, what does the Human Resources department do?
 Most people are aware that they handle matters such as recruitment, payroll, employment policies and benefits.
 They often act as a go-between for employees and managers, and can clarify basic company information such as maternity leave and sick pay.

 What people don’t realise, however, is that they also work with managers to help develop long-term strategies for growth and development, and implement training procedures.

 The most successful companies view Human Resources management as a vital link to growth from the outset, but the majority of firms with fewer than 50 employees don’t have a dedicated human resources department.

 When does a company need a dedicated HR person?